Last updated: January 13, 2025

 Highlights:

-- By listing reputable past sponsors, a technology conference can create trust with potential sponsors.
+- By listing reputable past sponsors, you can create trust with potential sponsors.
 If a highly-reputable brand is featured it makes other sponsors more confident in the event’s value, and in turn, more likely to sponsor the event.

-- Including positive testimonials from attendees and/or sponsors is another way to reinforce confidence in a potential sponsor when it comes to sponsoring your event.
+- Including positive testimonials from attendees and/or sponsors is another way to reinforce confidence in a potential sponsor.

 3. Trade Show/Expo

 A trade show or exposition is an event where companies in a particular industry can showcase their service or product.
 An example would be something like a chocolate show or toy show.
-Some of these types of events are a part of a conference.
 Along with selling exhibit booths, expo organizers will also sell sponsorships as the main goal for these events is to make money.

 Highlights: